urbit/docs/docs/hoon/twig/sig-hint/gal-thin.md

-`:thin` is only used for jet hints (`:funk` and `:fast`) at the moment; we are not telling the interpreter something about the computation we're about to perform, but rather about the result.
+`:thin` is only used for jet hints (`:funk` and `:fast`) at the moment; we are not telling the interpreter something about the computation we're about to perform, but rather about its product.

 ## Examples